fredrikbaberg/hassio-addons/octoprint-extended/DOCS.md

 ### Klipper

-Klipper is pre-installed, so that you can install the plugin OctoPrinter and get started *assuming you already have your printer setup for Klipper*.
-A script is available to get the latest source from GitHub.
+This addon comes with Klipper pre-installed.
+To use it, install the plugin OctoKlipper. *Note that this addon will **not** change the firmware of the printer, you are required to do that setup separately*.
-There is a Linux host process available, intended for using a [Raspberry Pi as a secondary MCU](https://www.klipper3d.org/RPi_microcontroller.html). **Not tested**
+Linux host process is available, intended for using a [Raspberry Pi as a secondary MCU](https://www.klipper3d.org/RPi_microcontroller.html). *This is not tested*.

 ### Credentials